Chain-Gang All-Stars: Plot

 Chain Gang All Stars is a work of speculative fiction about the carceral system in the United States, in which inmates can enroll in the CAPE (Criminal Action Penal Entertainment) program.
 CAPE participating prisoners may be either High or Low Freed (released or killed, respectively) through surviving a number of years as members of a futuristic version of a chain gang called a “Chain,” where each prisoner serves as a “Link.”
 They travel the states competing in gladiator matches.
 As part of the CAPE program, inmates are under constant, publicly-broadcast surveillance that serves as a popular form of entertainment across the nation.
 Many join after enduring harsh conditions while incarcerated, such as forced silence, solitary confinement, and prison brutality.

-The novel follows the Angola-Hammond Chain, composed of Hamara "Hurricane Staxxx" Stacker, Loretta Thurwar, Randy Mac, and other Links including the recently deceased Sunset Harkless.
+The novel follows the Angola-Hammond Chain, composed of Hamara "Hurricane Staxxx" Stacker, Loretta "Blood Mama" Thurwar, Randy Mac, and other Links including the recently deceased Sunset Harkless.
 It opens with Hurricane Staxxx and Loretta Thurwar, the novel’s romantically-involved main protagonists, as they defeat their respective opponents in battle.
 We briefly meet eventual members of another Chain, Hendrix Young and Simon J. Craft.
 The battles draw a large crowd, including a couple that voyeuristically consumes all Chain Gang content and a group of protestors that oppose the CAPE program.

 The second act opens with Simon J. Craft held in solitary confinement and subjected to a futuristic form of police brutality through the use of the Influencer.
 We then go back to the activist Mari, Sunset Harkless’s daughter, who is in a meeting with the abolitionist group Coalition to End Neo-Slavery to decide if they should support the broadcaster Tracy Lasser who protested CAPE on the air.
 It is then revealed when we get back to the primary chain that Thurwar has a bad knee, just as the chain is brought into a “Melee” with another chain.
 After a short discussion and before the fight can begin, a man from the other chain commits suicide so that the two Chains do not need to come to blows and risk Thurwar being injured.
 We are taken to a boardroom where the board votes in favor of a new rule for season 33 that means Staxxx and Thurwar will fight each other.